 Bipolar disorder is another serious mood disorder.
-Bipolar disorder is characterized by very dramatic changes in activity levels, emotions, and energy levels.
-Bipolar disorder is also known as manic-depression and it can be extremely disruptive to individuals’ lives.
+This disorder is characterized by very dramatic changes in activity levels, emotions, and energy levels.
+Also, bipolar disorder is known as manic-depression and it can be extremely disruptive to individuals’ lives.
 Bipolar disorder normally follows the pattern of extremely depressive states followed by manic states.
 Bipolar disorder has an enormous impact on the suffering individual, as well as the individuals around them.
-Bipolar disorder is categorized into three separate diagnoses.
+Additionally, bipolar disorder is categorized into three separate diagnoses.
 The first category is Bipolar I, this type of Bipolar disorder consists of manic episodes lasting at least seven days.
 Individuals often experience a minimum of seven days of depressive episodes.
 Bipolar II disorder is characterized by depressive states and hypomania.
 Hypomania is a less intense form of mania.
 Cyclothymia is the last type of Bipolar disorder.
 Individuals with this form of bipolar disorder normally experience hypomanic and depressive states for at least two years or more.

 Common symptoms of Bipolar disorder are: